thesilentlibrarian/thesilentlibrarian.github.io/content/rox-refine-simulator.md

           During the simulation, 50% of the experiment reach the target level after <b class="text-p50">X</b> refinements.
         </li>
         <li>
-          If you have tendency with slighly bad luck, you can see the <code>p75</code>.
+          If you have a tendency with slightly bad luck, you can see the <code>p75</code>.
           During the simulation, 75% of the experiment reach the target level after <b class="text-p75">X</b> refinements.
         </li>
         <li>
-          If you are pessimistic with your super horrible bad luck, you can see the <code>p95</code>.
+          If you are pessimistic and have super horrible bad luck, you can see the <code>p95</code>.
           During the simulation, 75% of the experiment reach the target level after <b class="text-p95">X</b> refinements.
         </li>
       </ul>